 Professor ElBardawil also spoke about the struggles of students comparing Arabic calligraphic traditions with Arabic typographic practices and how she went about using one to inform the other.
 This point was bought up subsequently by Professor Samarawickrama as well as Professor Tam.
-This common problem could be attributed to the fact that the study of the typographic history of the scripts in non-Latins is fairly recent, compared to that of Latin typography.
+This common problem could be attributed to the fact that the study of the typographic history of some scripts is relatively new when compared to that of Latin typography.
 Things as basic terminology are not standardised or sometimes Latin terminology is blindly adapted which creates separate problems.

 Professor Samarawickrama in her presentation “Anatomy of type: towards typography education” took us through the attempt to establish terminologies for the Sinhala script and her various methods to group the letterforms.
 She has now set up the course and is leading a Masters programme in typography at the University of Moratuwa but her origin story is truly inspiring.
 She spoke about eventually finding the benefits of pursuing a PhD in her home country after having to forgo opportunities abroad due to the prohibitive costs.
 The story is one that would resonate with many who might want to study abroad but do not have the means.
 It was an important narrative to hear, particularly at a seminar about equipping educators in the region to ensure that better design education is more accessible to everyone in the region.